 Because it was the peak of summer, we relied out our BBQ grill a lot.
 Almost every weekend, we’d have friends over.
 They’d bring the sides, and we’d serve up a generous platter of kebabs.
 It was never too much trouble really; I would marinate the meat in a blend of yogurt and a mix of spices in the morning, set it to cool and soak in the flavours in the fridge throughout the day, and slap them on the grill come party time.
 Our guests were happy, and I hardly spent more than mere minutes prepping the meal.
 Win-Win for all.

 Although this worked out extremely well and produced the most tender, succulent and juicy kebabs I’ve made, I would secretly wish that I’d made a platter of keema kebabs as well, to munch on.
 Keema Kebabs are the bite-sized patties made mainly with ground meat.
 They really are not that hard to prep for a party, and I do it quite often now.
 But for a heavily pregnant me, who hated to be on her feet for too long, frying these babies up for a large hungry group seemed like such a daunting task.
 But not anymore!
 I tend to buy my meats in bulk for a few weeks at a time, and I always reserve a portion of ground chicken for us to indulge in these.
+These delicious bite-sized Chicken Kebabs taste best with some Green Chutney on the side!

 - 1 lb lean ground chicken